easi-power/laravel-db2/README.md

         'port' => 50000,
         'date_format' => 'Y-m-d H:i:s',
         // or 'Y-m-d H:i:s.u' / 'Y-m-d-H.i.s.u'...
+        // Used to confirm strings to UTF-8 'from_encoding' => null, // "latin5"
+        // Can be used to overwrite the default result processor.
+E.g. My\Custom\DB2Processor::class
+        // If you leave this empty the default processor wil be used.
         'odbc_keywords' => [
             'SIGNON' => 3,
             'SSL' => 0,